 Bio

-Tome holds a BFA in Sculpture & New Genres from Otis College of Art and Design and will begin her MFA studies in Glass at the Rhode Island School of Design this fall.
-Her work has been exhibited across Los Angeles and featured in publications focused on the intersection of science and contemporary art.
-She has also collaborated on several ecologically focused projects with art-science organizations including Metabolic Studio and Forecast Foundation.
+Meka Tome (b.
+1999) is an interdisciplinary artist based in Los Angeles, CA. She holds a BFA in Sculpture & New Genres from Otis College of Art and Design and will begin her MFA in Glass at the Rhode Island School of Design in fall 2025.
+Her work has been exhibited throughout Los Angeles and featured in publications at the intersection of science and contemporary art.
+Tome has also collaborated on ecologically focused projects with art-science organizations such as Metabolic Studio and Forecast Foundation.

 Artist Statement